 - I’m not a US Citizen, am I still subject to US Estate Taxation?

 General responses to these question are provided in the sections below.
 We highly encourage you to seek professional advice from your financial planner, tax professional, estate attorney, immigration attorney and legal council before implementing any of this general guidance.
-Please note: This data is for informational purposes only, and does not constitute a client-advisor relationship between MYRA Wealth and the reader.
+Please note: This data is for informational purposes only, and does not constitute a client-advisor relationship between MYRA and the reader.

 #1: Do I need to pay Social Security and Medicare taxes on an F-1 visa?1

 No. If you’re temporarily present in the United States in F-1, J-1, M-1, or Q-1/Q-2 nonimmigrant status, you are exempt from U.S. Social Security & Medicare taxes on wages paid to you for services performed within the United States as long as such services are allowed by USCIS, and such services are performed to carry out the purposes for which such visas were issued to you.

 Examples of Exempt Employment include: (1) On-campus student employment up to 20 hours a week (40 hours during summer vacations), (2) Off-campus student employment allowed by USCIS, (3) Practical Training student employment on or off campus, (4) Employment as professor, teacher or researcher, and (5) Employment as a physician, au pair, or summer camp worker.

 To learn more, or identify if you qualify for a Social Security or Medicare tax refund, email Support@MyraWealth.com

 #2: Can I get an ITIN if I am not a US Citizen?2